 Sarah Lawrence requires every student seeking financial aid to complete the Free Application for Federal Student Aid (FAFSA) and the College Scholarship Service Profile (CSS Profile).
+When applying for the FAFSA, please refer to the FSA ID Info Sheet to set-up a secure username and password.
 In addition to these two forms, we require signed, completed copies of both your and your parent’s federal income tax returns for the year previous to that during which you are applying for admission.
 If your parents are separated or divorced, we also require that your non-custodial parent file and return the CSS Profile Non-Custodial Parent Statement (NCPS), which will be available to you directly from CSS upon receipt and processing of your application.
 The form may be accessed at ncprofile.collegeboard.com.
 Please see Financial Aid Deadlines for the schedule of materials required.

 All male students aged 18–26 (if required to do so) must register for Selective Service before any form of financial aid may be awarded.
 You can now register online for Selective Service.

 In determining a student’s demonstrated need, Sarah Lawrence subscribes to the practice and procedures of federal and institutional methodology as published by the U.S. Department of Education and the College Scholarship Service.
 The formulas consider necessary family expenditures, including taxes, living costs, outstanding medical expenses and costs for siblings’ college tuition.

 Students are expected to contribute 50 percent of their income and 25 percent of their assets toward the cost of their own education.
 The minimum expected contribution from a first-year student is $1,350 and, from all others. $1,500.
 Financial need is determined by subtracting your family contribution from the total cost of education.
 In addition to tuition, room and board, we consider books, supplies, travel and personal expenses as costs related to attending college.